+Relations with Germany are amicable.
 The Federal Republic of Germany officially recognised Sierra Leone immediately after it gained independence in 1961 and opened an embassy in Freetown.
-Germany is highly regarded not only by government representatives but also the population.
-The German Embassy in Freetown, which had been closed since 1999, was reopened in 2003 through a chargé d’affaires.
-Since August 2007, Germany’s diplomatic mission in Sierra Leone has again been headed by an ambassador residing in Freetown.
+Germany is highly regarded not only by government representatives but also among the population.
+The German Embassy was closed from 1999 till 2003 owing to the civil war, but Germany has had an ambassador in Freetown again since 2007.

 Germany made a financial contribution to the work of the Special Court for Sierra Leone (SCSL) and the Truth and Reconciliation Commission (TRC) to address the civil war (1991-2002).

 To fight the Ebola epidemic (2014-2016), Germany provided humanitarian, medical, logistical and technical support to Sierra Leone.